svaarala/duktape/extras/cbor/README.rst

 - Decode test cases, also for cases we don't produce.
 - https://datatracker.ietf.org/doc/draft-jroatch-cbor-tags/?include_text=1
   could be used for typed arrays.
-- Half-float encoding and decoding.
-- Single precision encoding when no precision lost.
 - 64-bit integer encoding.
 - Better 64-bit integer decoding (workaround for non-64-bit targets).
 - Objects with non-string keys, could be represented as a Map.